How to Pet a Dog and Interact With Them (The Right Way)

 Knowing when to avoid petting a dog can save an unpleasant experience on both ends of the leash:

-- The dog is injured
+- The dog is injured or seems highly stressed.

-- The dog is a stray
+- The dog is a stray.

-- The dog is trying to avoid you
+- The dog is trying to avoid you.

 - It seems fearful.
-Fearful dogs are likely to snap defensively
+Fearful dogs are likely to snap defensively.

 Final Thoughts